lorikrell/gamerchic/docs/photoshop/elf-journal.md

 ## Sin'dorei

 Proud savagery of politics, magics, and war, the Sin'dorei bring a cultivated civilization to their roughened world.
-Children of the Blood, you have weathered numerous wars, obstacles born of fallen leaders, armies of undead, and invasion of demons.
+Children of the Blood, they have weathered numerous wars, obstacles born of fallen leaders, armies of undead, and invasion of demons.
 Yet ever shall their sunlit souls brave forward and battle back the dark.

 This journal holds a sight of Silvermoon city upon fine parchment pressed from firebloom and mana thistle.
 The flame of the Sunwell shimmers in the binding.
 Bookmarks include a lovely phoenix set with pearl, a portrait in emerald on olive velvet ribbon, and a finery of dripping rubies.